$10.87 $50.00 Buy It Now

 Macro capability: The ability to capture close-up shots is crucial when digitizing museum artifacts.
 Look for a camera with a macro lens or macro mode, allowing you to capture small details and textures effectively.
 This feature ensures that every aspect of the artifact is faithfully reproduced in the digital format.

-See also Best discount on digital cameras
+See also How high end digital cameras work

 Color accuracy: Another essential feature to consider is color accuracy.
 Look for a camera that can reproduce colors as accurately as possible to ensure that the digitized images represent the true colors of the artifacts.
 This is especially important when capturing artworks or items with unique color schemes.